Toutouwai/RepeaterImages/README.md

 * Tick the "Activate Repeater Images for this Repeater field" checkbox.
 * In the "Image field within Repeater" dropdown select the single image field.
 You must save the Repeater field settings to see any newly added Image fields in the dropdown.
 * Adjust the image thumbnail height if you want (unlike the core Images field there is no slider to change thumbnail height within Page Edit).

+Note: the depth option for Repeater fields is not compatible with the Repeater Images module.

 ### Image uploads feature